leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 - There are a number of digitized projects under ~\0_ET_AL\Projects\USA\Nevada\LCT\Wrk_data\HUC_16040101_Upper_Humboldt\Marys\GIS , you can check that folder to see many desert sites that have been digitized under dry and wet conditions to see how they look.
 - For most sites generally digitizing valley bottom somewhere at 1:1000 or 2000 scale is sufficient, riparian in the ballpark of 1:1000 or 500, and the remaining layers between 1:125 and 1:500.
 This does not apply to all sites so use your discretion.
 - If there is no clear thalweg you can use use the centerline of the channel, then modify that to fit the channel where you can see the thalweg.
 - If you plan to have one technician create a series of blank shapefiles they may want to consider going into the layer properties of that shapefile and modifying the attributes form so that every time a feature is added or changed a specific calculation will autopopulate fields.
-However, evaluate the usefulness of this feature on a case by case basis.
+However, evaluate the usefulness of this feature for your project, I won't be covering that method here.
 - Sometimes you may need to digitize the active channel but you can't see it.
 In these cases do your best to approximate where the channel is and digitize a thalweg that follows where you believe the channel is.
 Once that is done you can create a buffer using what sections of the channel you can see to determine the width of the buffer.
 You can then edit this buffer to better match the channel where you can see it and then use the buffer for where you can't see it.
 - If you want some 3D context, use google earth or the obliques from the drone if available